Questions & Answers

 Send me a message through the Get In Touch page!
 Tell me a little about your child and we'll set up a time to chat about the right fit.

 Rates vary depending on lesson length and frequency — reach out directly and I'll share all the details.
-I don't offer trial lessons, but I'm happy to answer any questions before you commit.
+I don't offer free trial lessons, but I'm happy to answer any questions before you commit.
 I want you to feel confident before we get started.

 I ask for at least 24 hours' notice for all cancellations.
 Cancellations with less than 24 hours' notice may be charged the full lesson fee.
 Lessons cancelled with more than 24 hours notice may be rescheduled at no charge.
 No-shows will be charged the full lesson fee and may result in loss of your recurring time slot.